-From the Archives: 1990 Concert in Chile
+From the Archives: 1990 Concert for Amnesty International in Chile

 I remember playing a concert with Art Blakey in Chicago for a crowd that wanted to hear rock and roll.
 When we played they started throwing things on the stage.